Bast (Marvel Comics): Fictional character biography

-In the distant past, a massive meteorite made up of the element vibranium crashed in Wakanda.
-The meteorite was named Mena Ngai.
-After the vibranium meteor fell, a number of Wakandans were painfully mutated into "demon spirits" and began attacking their fellow Wakandans.
-According to legends, during the tumult, T'Challa's ancestor Bashenga composed of various warring clans, he gathered all the aforementioned under his guide to defeating the inhabitants transformed by the impact into fierce "demonic spirits", a company which has unified the nation by founding Wakanda and becoming its first ruler and the first to obtain the title of "Black Panther" as it tells of his "spiritual connection" with the Panther Goddess Bast that led to the foundation of the Panther cult.
+In the distant past, a massive meteorite made of vibranium crashed in Wakanda.
+After the vibranium meteor fell, a number of Wakandans were mutated into "demon spirits" and began attacking their fellow Wakandans.
+T'Challa's ancestor Bashenga gathered Wakanda's tribes under his guide, becoming the founder and first ruler of Wakanda.
+Bashenga also became the first Black Panther, gaining a spiritual connection with Bast.

 Powers and abilities

-Bast's Ennead physiology enables her to possess immortality, super-strength, power bestowal, shapeshifting, teleportation, and solar energy absorption.
+Bast's Ennead physiology gives her immortality, super-strength, power bestowal, shapeshifting, teleportation, and solar energy absorption.